 Read the full review of the Fontane Therme, which has a gym, saunas, spa treatments and saltwater pools as well as swimming pools for you to enjoy.

-It’s not just about the famous Spreewald-Gurken.
-It takes about an hour to get to the Spreewald, an artificial forest and lowland that mainly consists of meadows and ramifications of the Spree.
+It takes about an hour to get to the Spreewald, an artificial forest and lowland that mainly consists of meadows and ramifications of the Spree – mostly famous for the regions Spreewaldgurken, the sour German pickles.
 On a mild and sunny day, jump into a boat (called Kahn here) with up to 7 other people and enjoy the pastoral atmosphere.
 Once you’re there, you’ll see that there’s a valid reason for why it’s the most visited region of Brandenburg.
 A visit to the Spreewald is especially popular during Easter, when the Sorbs start decorating the easter eggs in a ridiculous manner.

 For a more specific and ultra-luxe kind of escape to the Spreewald, even in the wintertime, look into Berlins most popular getaway destination: The Bleiche Resort & Spa.
 The Spreewald setting is here combined with a decadence usually reserved for kings and queens.
 A spa, restaurants, an intrinsic feeling for contemporary design and art, perfectly embedded into the former industrial bleachery estate.

-The Bleiche is a really high-end hotel, so prepare to spend a lot of cash here – but we hear it’s absolutely worth it!
+The Bleiche is a really high-end hotel, so prepare to spend a lot of cash here – but I can attest that it’s definitely worth it.

 Schloss Gamehl is a wonderful resort to escape to on a two or three night weekend holiday near Wismar.
 The trip is a bit longer to take, but you’ll end up in a very soothing region.